abhic43/GatlingDemoProject/README.md

 * Goto Platform SDK and check if File path is present : C:\Program Files\Java\jdk1.8.0_261.
 If not add the JDK path.
 * Check for Scala Global Libraries : scala-sdk-2.13.6.
 If not present, click + button to download library.
 * Now you have everything installed.
-* Goto path src/test/scala and right click on Engine and select run 'Engine'.
-Choose a simulation number:
+* Goto path src/test/scala and right click on Engine and select run 'Engine' or from terminal write "" Choose a simulation number:
      [0] myGatlingProject._001_MyLogin
      [1] myGatlingProject._002_Registration